 The manufacturer of a cannabis intermediate product must submit the pharmacy purchase price to the DKMA.
 The prices for the cannabis end-products will be calculated on the basis of this pharmacy purchase price per packaging, with an addition of 7,9 per cent of the pharmacy purchase price and DKK 5,46.

 Based on the register price, the pharmacy may add prescription fees the manufacture fee, and/or certain other fees, e.g. delivery and invoicing fees.

 A special reimbursement scheme for medicinal cannabis has been introduced in January 2019 in connection with the Pilot Programme.

 Under the reimbursement programme, patients that have been prescribed medicinal products as part of the Pilot Programme are eligible for reimbursement.
 The reimbursement is automatically deducted when the medicinal cannabis is purchased in the pharmacy.
 The reimbursement thresholds and reimbursement rates applicable to medicinal cannabis can be found on the DKMA’s website.

 15. How is the production and import of Medicinal Cannabis regulated and by which agencies/authorities?

-As mentioned under Question 1 on Medicinal Cannabis, the production and import of cannabis products is subject to authorization from the DKMA.
+As mentioned under Question 12, the production and import of cannabis products is subject to authorization from the DKMA.